Ecotrust/madrona/docs/features.rst

 =====================================================

 There are three primary visual representations of Features: KML, the KMLTree and static maps.
-While the base Feature classes define reasonable default styling, it's likely that you'll need to customize the look and feel for your implementation.
+While the base Feature classes define reasonable default styling, it is likely that you'll need to customize the look and feel for your implementation.

   * :ref:`Customizing the styling of the KML <kmlapp>`
   * :ref:`Customizing the Mapnik static map rendering <staticmap>`